UnlyEd/next-right-now/concepts/env-and-stages.md

 NRN relies on environment variables to function correctly.

 Those variables are provided differently depending on the environment.

-> The following examples use the [`v1-ssr`](../getting-started/select-preset#v1-ssr---default-preset) preset, which uses a MST design.
 </div>

 {% include page-toc.md %}